quadrismegistus/prosodic/README.md

 # Prosodic

-Prosodic is a a metrical-phonological parser written in Python.
+Prosodic is a metrical-phonological parser written in Python.
 It scans poems for their meter according to specified linguistic rules.
 The first line from Milton's *Paradise Lost*,

 ```
 Of man's first disobedience, and the fruit